hputnam/BioMin_HIS/Protocols/Protocol_HIMBTitratorGatesLab_20180610.md

 		- Click "Start" to run pH Calibration.
 	- While calibration is running: in the LabX homepage, click "Show Workbench" > "T50_GatesLab (T50)"
 		- Watch the graph for anomalies, including the graph jumping constantly.
-			- *Unless the zoom scale of the graph in the y-axis is at .1, small zig-zags are acceptable, but any change >3 mV over time means that the calibration should be re-done with new buffers.*
+			- *Unless the zoom scale of the graph in the y-axis is at .1, small zig-zags are acceptable, but any change >2 mV over time means that the calibration should be re-done with new buffers.*
 		- Once finished, the graph should be a flat line for individual samples or a downward graph if all three points are displayed. *If the results are not as described in step [vi.a.b], replace buffers and redo calibration [i. - v.].*
 	- Using Excel, open the “pHCalibration.csv” file.
 [C: /Users/Gates Lab/Desktop/Putnam_20180528/Data]
 	- Record the Date, Zero Point, Slope, pH 4.0, pH 7.0, pH 10.0, and any comments in the pHcalibration.csv file.
-Record the same data with the same column heading format in the Putnam Lab notebook.
+Record the same data with the same column heading format in the Putnam Lab Binder.
 Make sure to mark your initials next to each entry  you do.
 		- The Notes are used to determine the age of the buffer and any other comments.
 Mark the day the pH calibration solution is changed.
 		- Zero Point and Slope: LabX > Data > “Result Sets” > “My Latest Result Sets” > Double Click "Origin ID: 100 | Calibration DG115-SC" > "Raw Data" > Scroll to the bottom of the report to find "SLOPECal" and "ZEROCal". *Be very careful to open the correct result set, pay attention to the date and time.*
 		- pH values: "Raw Data" > Each sample will have an "E" (mV) value and "T" (degrees celsius) value.
 			- The results set will state 3 samples were run and gives the report in the order of positions, position 01 is the 1st sample, position 02 is the 2nd sample, and so on.
+	- Once the calibrations are complete, check in the LabX -> Data -> "Results" -> "My Latest Results" tab to see if each individual calibration was "OK" or if they failed (Scroll across the columns to find this).
-	- Once the calibrations are complete, remove the cups from the Autosampler and pour back into the appropriate used pH buffer storage tube.
+	- Remove the cups from the Autosampler and pour back into the appropriate used pH buffer storage tube.
 	- Save document and make sure the file is saved to the “Data” Folder.
 Ignore the failed product activation warning that might appear with the use of Excel.
 Overriding the previous file with the new saved file is OK, as long the data is saved and up to date.
 	- Rinse the titration cups used for pH solutions with DI water and place upside down on the brown paper towel to dry.